Provence, French Riviera Adventure 2026 with a finish in Paris

 Day 5: Eze, Fragonard visit, Monaco

 The day will start with a visit of Eze.
-Our local train pass will come in handy once again.
+Our coach bus will pick us up after breakfast.
 Eze village dates back to the middle ages and clings impressively to the mountainside above the Mediterranean Sea, between St Jean Cap Ferrat and Monaco.
 Panoramic views, ancient façades, and an unbelievable attention to detail are some of the most memorable features of this lovely village.
 Eze's cobblestone streets transport you to a bygone era, where medieval architecture whispers tales of centuries past.
 Wander through narrow alleys adorned with vibrant flowers, and you'll find yourself enchanted by the preserved authenticity that defines this beautiful village.
-For killer views, go up to the Cacti gardens, and let yourself be transported as far as the eye can see.
+For beautiful views, go up to the Cacti gardens, and let yourself be transported as far as the eye can see.

 After free time in the village, we’ll visit the Fragonard perfume factory and learn about the “Nose” and his/her powerful 2 hour a day job.
 Fields of flowers have always graced the Riviera and the perfume industry has thrived in that location since the 1700’s..
 Perfect weather, good dirt, heirloom varieties of flowers were the perfect combination for this perfume industry’s development.

-Then it’s time to hop back on the train and go to Monaco, a small stretch of land, with more yachts per square meter than anywhere else in the world.
-We’ll walk up to the palace where we’ll have free time to visit the museum(optional), or the church where Grace Kelly got married, or have dinner…or all of the above.
-Return to home base before the last train.
+Then it’s time to hop back on the coach and go to Monaco, a small stretch of land, with more yachts per square meter than anywhere else in the world.
+We’ll walk up to the palace for a visit.
+We’ll stop at the church where Grace Kelly got married, free time to meander.
+Return to home base for a free evening.

 The hilltop village of Eze and its views will take your breath away.